Peer effect analysis with latent processes: Causality, stochastic process, and likelihood

 I focus on Exponential distributions for two reasons.
 First, exponential waiting times arise automatically under the assumption of a constant probability per unit of time, a natural point of departure.
 Second, exponential distributions are particularly attractive from an analytical standpoint and ensure tractability.
 Due to the memorylessness property, conditioning on elapsed time is irrelevant.
+If we assume that the peer effects depend on the identity of the previous movers (regardless of their order), the relevant filtration consists only of a set with the identity of the previous movers.
+In the absence of peer effects, the rates simply do not evolve: $\lambda_i^{+\mathcal{F}_k} = \lambda_i$ for all $i, k$.
+In what follows, I let $\lambda_i^{+\mathcal{F}_k} \equiv \lambda_i(X, W, \mathcal{F}_{k})$ with $\lambda_i \equiv \lambda_i^{+\emptyset}$.

 Importantly, exponential rates can be left unrestricted as functions of covariates.
-Given a distribution of the outcomes, they are nonparametrically identified under some conditions.
-As such, exponentials provide a convenient framework in which peer effects are easy to interpret, while allowing for considerable heterogeneity.
-When time analysis is of special interest (\textit{e.g.}, diffusion analysis, generation of counterfactuals, or identification based on times of adoption), the dynamics induced by exponential distributions have further implications as they have an influence on some estimates.
+Given a distribution of the outcomes, they are nonparametrically identified under few conditions.
+As such, the exponential specification provides a convenient framework in which peer effects are easy to interpret, while allowing for considerable heterogeneity.
+Under the information structure considered here (outcomes at time $S$, possibly order of adoptions), the exponential specification provides a fit to the latent time dynamics that facilitates interpretation without letting peer effect identification depend on functional form.
+The assumption has more bite when time dynamics is explicitly used for identification or when time analysis is of interest (\textit{e.g.}, diffusion analysis, generation of counterfactuals, etc.), because the exponential distribution over time then has an influence on estimates.

 The exponential rates capture the heterogeneity across individuals and their changes over time reflect the influence of peers.
 Their changes can be directly interpreted as peer effects insofar as they capture the change in the shape of the distribution and the measure average reduction in adoption times.
 They also translate into practical formulae to compute parameters of interest.